sebastiansauer/hpstr-jekyll-theme/_posts/2017-08-31-some-pipes.md

 ## Pipe approach 1

-We will use `dplyr` for that purpose.
+We will use `dplyr` for demonstrating the pipe approach.

 ```r